Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 #### 4. Running neofetch and Taking a Screenshot (Vagrant)

 - Go into your running VM by using the `vagrant ssh` command.
-- Clear the terminal using `clear` and run neofetch by typing `neofetch` into the terminal and pressing `Enter`.
-It will show information about the Ubuntu version, available memory etc.
+- Clear the terminal using `clear` and run fastfetch/neofetch, as in the VirtualBox task.
-- Take a screenshot and save it as `neofetch-screenshot-vagrant-USERNAME.png`.
+- Take a screenshot and save it as `screenshot-vagrant-USERNAME.png`.

 #### 5. Creating a Merge Request (Vagrant)

-- After checking your Vagrant box carefully, please open a merge request in the GitLab repository ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2425/exercise-virtual-machines):
+- After checking your Vagrant box carefully, please open a merge request in the GitLab repository ["Exercise Virtual Machines"](https://gitlab-sim.informatik.uni-stuttgart.de/simulation-software-engineering-wite2526/exercise-virtual-machines):
     - As title, choose "[`USERNAME`] Vagrant Box Provisioning".
     - Make sure all files are up to date (`testfile`, `bootstrap.sh`, `Vagrantfile`).
 Do not add the hidden folder `.vagrant` to Git.
     - Attach the screenshot ("Attach a file") that you made in the previous step.